orionrobots/orionrobots.github.io/_posts/2006-12-03-servicing-lego-rcx.md

 image missing

-Be sure the pc board standoffs are in their proper positions.
+Be sure the pc board stand-offs are in their proper positions.

 Reinstall the pc board under the large contact first and then under the small contact.
 Check to see that there is sufficient spring tension to make a good contact with the pc board circuit.